 The best way to approach Snapchat is to post all of the time.
 You can't really overshare.
 Since you are posting so often, you don't have to be so particular on each post.
-Day in the life posts do great here.
+Day in the Life posts does great here.

-LinkedIn is the professional network.
+LinkedIn is a professional network.
 That is for sure.
-Here you will not only want to create a company page, and post content, but you will want to get your LinkedIn profile up to snuff, as well as your employees.
+Here you will not only want to create a company page and post content, but you will want to get your LinkedIn profile up to snuff, as well as your employees.

 LinkedIn has become very similar to Facebook in that you are able to share all sorts of content including photos and now videos.

-If you are looking for the more professional place to be on social media, LinkedIn is for you.
+If you are looking for a more professional place to be on social media, LinkedIn is for you.